Tristan79/Vento/README.md

 # Vento

 Can not sleep due to the noise of the ventilation unit and your windows are always open?
 Can not replace the unit because it is not yours, add Vento!
-The itho, duco, orcon, zehnder, storkair: arduino [mysensors 2.0](https://www.mysensors.org) controller!
+The itho, duco, orcon, zehnder, storkair: arduino [mysensors 2.0](https://www.mysensors.org) perilex ventilation controller!

 Manufactures air ventilation unit: itho, duco, orcon, zehnder, storkair or ...

 Price range parts € 6.06 - € 49,96

+Choose between Vento 2 and Vento 3 depending on your model.

 Contact <tristan@monkeycat.nl>!